Adaptive block optimization for more reliable photogrammetry

 MetricAware

-MetricAware is a proprietary software technology developed to effectively reduce post-alignment reprojection error while preserving the geometry and connectivity of the photogrammetric block.
-MetricAware is available exclusively as a service: after sending the images, the client receives an optimized photogrammetric block ready for import into COLMAP or Metashape.
+MetricAware is a proprietary optimization technology that operates per image, reducing post-alignment reprojection error to the sub-pixel level while preserving the geometry and connectivity of the photogrammetric block.
+MetricAware is available only as a service: after sending the photogrammetric images, the client receives an optimized block ready for import into Metashape or COLMAP.

 image proj_initial proj_final proj_delta rms_re_initial rms_re_final rms_re_delta